-I have my own nutty idea why California Governor Arnold Schwarzenegger is doing so well: He's absolutely convinced he cannot do otherwise.
+I have my own nutty idea why California Governor Arnold Schwarzenegger (search) is doing so well: He's absolutely convinced he cannot do otherwise.

 Some things I've noticed:

 He smiles a lot.

 He jokes a lot.